ruthprudence/ruthprudence/README.md

 #### Starting From the Bottom

-I first began programming during the summer of 2012, while I was living in Nebraska: I visited [Nick Parlante](https://cs.stanford.edu/people/nick/)'s [Coding Bat](https://codingbat.com/java) and truly started at the very basics.
+I first began programming during the summer of 2012, while I was living in Nebraska: I visited [Nick Parlante](https://cs.stanford.edu/people/nick/)'s website and truly started at the very basics.
 I moved to Seattle and immediately enrolled in community college classes, eventually earning an Associate's Degree in IT -- Web Development.

 #### Fintech
 My first job after retraining was as a temp with a Seattle fintech startup, who initially brought me on to answer emails and address reviews from the Better Business Bureau (BBB).
 I took over several of the frontline support emails (which were re-rerouted to me) and I initially implemented boilerplate-components that I used to massively reduce the time this task used to take.
 Since I kept my eye on the BBB reviews and the inbox from addresses sent to me near zero, I asked what else I could help with--there was plenty.